Move Forward Guide

 How Is It Diagnosed?

 Your physical therapist will review your medical history and complete a thorough examination of your knee.
 The goals of the initial examination are to assess the degree of the injury and determine the cause and contributing factors to your injury.
-Your physical therapist will assess the mobility and strength of your knee.
+Your physical therapist will assess the mobility and strength of both lower extremities, including your foot and ankle as well as your knee and hip.
 Most often your physical therapist will be able to feel a thickened piece of irritated tissue on your knee.

-It is also common for your physical therapist to perform a movement assessment, which may include watching you walk, step onto a stair, squat, or balance on 1 leg.
-The motion and strength of other joints, including your hip and foot, may also be assessed.
+It is also common for your physical therapist to perform a movement assessment, which may include watching you walk, step onto a stair, squat, or balance on one leg.

 Whether your pain was caused by a single injury or repetitive irritation, your initial examination as well as treatment will be similar.
-Initially the primary goals are to calm down the inflamed tissue, followed by addressing any underlying issues that may cause continued tissue irritation.
+Initially, the primary goals are to calm down the inflamed tissue.
+Your physical therapist will then address any underlying issues that may cause continued tissue irritation.